lostquill/ao3-pale-reverie/README.md

 - Stats icons & hover text system by ZerafinaCSS
   - AO3: [Stats Icons with Hover Text](https://archiveofourown.org/works/55604875)
   - GitHub: [ZerafinaCSS/AO3-Stats-Icons-with-Hover-Text](https://github.com/ZerafinaCSS/AO3-Stats-Icons-with-Hover-Text)
-- Constellation border image, kudos illustration, and CSS placeholder icon generated with Google Gemini
+- Constellation border image, kudos illustration, and CSS placeholder icon generated with Gemini

 ## License

 You are welcome to use, edit, or build upon this CSS however you like.
-Please credit me by linking to the [AO3 work](#) or this repository.
+Please credit me by linking to the [AO3 work](https://archiveofourown.org/works/84166896) or this repository.